amdshehab/event-visualizer/README.md

 ## Things left

-- Add a dyanmic clock, pretty easy but wasn't my priority
+- Add a dyanmic clock, wasn't my top priority
 - I've set the height to 500px to make drag/dropping easier on a laptop